 Every brand of spiral conductor ignition wires will perform the function of conducting coil output to the spark plugs, but NONE, despite the claims made in advertisements and other promotional literature, will increase horsepower.
-Independent tests, including a test performed by Circle Track Magazine (see May, 1996 issue) in the USA, show that NO "low-resistance" ignition wires for which a horsepower increase is claimed do in fact increase horsepower - the test also included comparisons with solid metal and carbon conductor ignition wires.
+Independent tests, performed when there was a frenzy of unsubstantiated claims of horsepower increases from spark plug wires, including a test performed by Circle Track Magazine (see May, 1996 issue) in the USA, show that NO "low-resistance" ignition wires for which a horsepower increase is claimed do in fact increase horsepower - the test also included comparisons with solid metal and carbon conductor ignition wires.

 The most notable of exaggerated claims for ignition wires are made by Nology, a manufacturer of ignition wires promoted as "the only spark plug wires with built-in capacitor."
 Nology's "HotWires" (called "Plasma Leads" in the UK) consist of unsuppressed solid metal or spiral conductor ignition wires over which braided metal sleeves are partially fitted.
 The braided metal sleeves are grounded via straps formed from part of the braiding.
 Insulating covers are fitted over the braided metal sleeves.
 These wires are well constructed.
 For whatever reason, Nology specifies that non-resistor spark plugs need to be used with their "HotWires."
 In a demonstration, the use of resistor plugs with "HotWires" will nullify the visual effect of the brighter spark.